rixx/books.rixx.de/data/reviews/bram-stoker/dracula/index.md

 ---

 Dracula is over one hundred years old, by now (the book, not the vampire!).
 It has aged, but not to the point that it is unreadable.
-It's a bit slow-going and stuffy at times, but I found that much more bearable in an epistolary work than in regular novels.
+It's slow-going and stuffy at times, but I found that much more bearable in an epistolary work than in regular novels.
 The plot itself is so well-known that I don't think I can judge it very well.
 Some parts of it (the Texan, oh gods) are hilarious, some parts just annoying (Harker, mostly).